Upon its entry into force, the Solvency II Directive included two review clauses:

 - Convergence Parameter

 The UFR weight should correspond to 77,5% of the extrapolated rates 40 years after the FSP as a minimum.
-According to the draft regulated acts, a new convergence formula for risk free rates towards the UFR with a convergence factor ”a” set at 11% for the Euro.
+The delegated acts provide a new formula for the convergence of risk-free rates toward the UFR, with a convergence factor “a” set at 11% for the euro (after the transitional period).

 Volatility Adjustment